-"And he [Moshe] brought the sin-offering bull, and Aharon and his sons leaned their hands upon the head of the sin-offering bull."
+"He brought forward the sin-offering bull; Aharon and his sons leaned their hands upon the head of the sin-offering bull."
 (8:14)

 The person offering up a sacrifice leans with both hands upon the animal in order to demonstrate that, through the animal, he is giving his entire being over to G-d.